-On March 29, 2019, the Company staked an additional 56 claims in Inyo County, California to expand the Eagle Mountain property.
+On March 29, 2019, the Company staked an additional 56 claims in Inyo County, California to expand the Eagle Mountain property At that time the Company held 223 claims.
+In September 2020 the Company dropped several claims and currently holds 125 placer claim units.

 The United States Geological Survey (USGS) reported sampling and drilling in closed basins throughout portions of Nevada, primarily in and around Clayton Valley and adjacent California.
-Its work in the claim area, near the western margin of the Eagle Mountain claim area, consisted of taking borehole samples from a 102.1 meterdeep hole.
-Of the 68 rock samples taken, 45 returned lithium values between 300 and 999 ppm and 22 assayed between 100 and 300 ppm lithium; the results were the strongest anomalous values obtained by the USGS study of 23 playas.
+Its work in the claim area, near the western margin of the Eagle Mountain claim area, consisted of taking borehole samples from a 102.1 meter-deep hole.
+Of the 68 rock samples taken, 45 returned lithium values between 300 and 999 ppm and 22 assayed between 100 and 300 ppm lithium; the results were some of the highest values obtained by the USGS study of 23 playas.